achillebourgault/html-clone-java/README.md

 # html-clone-java
 HTML Clone recoded with Java.
-It's useless.
+>HTML / CSS Interpreter in JAVA.
+The goal of this project is to be able to create graphical interfaces in Java from a Web syntax.